typescript# atproto# cli# library# pkgs

 Why Bismuth?

-Standard.site stores longform content as site.standard.document ATProto records, with the actual body represented as a pub.leaflet.content block tree — a rich-text format composed of typed blocks (paragraphs, headings, code, lists, embeds) with byte-slice facet annotations for inline formatting.
-This is a great format for a federated document store, but it's opaque to anything outside the ATProto/Leaflet ecosystem.
+Standard.site stores longform content as site.standard.document ATProto records, with the actual body represented as a block tree from one of the platform's three editors.
+Each editor uses its own lexicon namespace (pub.leaflet.*, blog.pckt.*, app.offprint.*), but they share the same core shape: typed blocks (paragraphs, headings, code, lists, embeds) with byte-slice facet annotations for inline formatting.
+This is a great format for a federated document store, but it's opaque to anything outside the Standard.site ecosystem.

-The gap bismuth fills: if you want to take a document written on Standard.site and use it somewhere else — feed it into a static site generator, archive it, diff it, or just read it in a terminal — you need something that understands the block tree and can produce plain text.
+The gap bismuth fills: if you want to take a document from any Standard.site platform and use it somewhere else — feed it into a static site generator, archive it, diff it, or just read it in a terminal — you need something that understands the block tree and can produce plain text.
 Markdown is the obvious target because it preserves the document's semantic structure (headings, lists, code blocks, emphasis) without requiring a custom renderer.

 The alternative is hand-rolling the same conversion every time it's needed, which is what prompted bismuth's existence.
 The conversion logic for facet byte-slice annotations in particular — which must be applied in reverse order to avoid index drift — is fiddly enough to be worth extracting once into a tested library.